sunriselayer/gitbook/node/networks/testnet.md

 ## Dawn Testnet

 {% hint style="warning" %}
-**IMPORTANT**: Testnet is sometimes initialized to fix bugs or for upgrades that cannot be handled on-chain.
-Please update your software according to the [documentation](https://github.com/sunriselayer/network/tree/main/sunrise-test-da-5).
-If you need more USDrise, please use the faucet again or contact our team.
+**Important**: This is a testnet.
+Tokens on this network are for testing purposes only and have no real-world value.
+The network state may be reset at any time for bug fixes or upgrades, and its persistence is not guaranteed.
 {% endhint %}

-This network is used to test Data Availability functions on the mainnet.
+This network is used to test some functions on the mainnet.

 ### Dawn Testnet Details